Best Online Master’s Degrees in: Biology

 Those who complete a master's degree in biology will be prepared for careers in research, biotechnology, academia, and more.
 Students complete the program with a solid foundational knowledge of biology as well as the critical-thinking skills necessary to analyze and interpret information.
 Possible job titles include biological technicians, biology teachers, or biological scientists, including biochemists and biophysicists.

 Biological technicians assist in laboratories where they gather and prepare samples, and conduct biological tests, and participate in experiments.
-According to the U.S. Bureau of Labor Statistics, employment is expected to increase 14% by 2020 for biological technicians, who earned a median annual salary of $39,020 in May 2010.
+According to the U.S. Bureau of Labor Statistics, employment is expected to increase 14% by 2020 for biological technicians, who earned a median annual salary of $39,020.

-For those interested in pursuing an academic career, a master’s degree qualifies them to teach biology in high school or even at some community colleges.
-In May 2010, high school teachers earned a median annual salary of $53,230 and post-secondary teachers
+For those interested in pursuing an academic career, a master's degree qualifies them to teach biology in high school or even at some community colleges.
+High school teachers earned a median annual salary of $53,230 and post-secondary teachers

 earned a median annual salary of $62,050.
 By 2020, the employment of high school teachers is projected to increase by7%, while the employment of postsecondary teachers is projected to increase by 17%.